-The 3+2 track provides students an option to complete their baccalaureate degree in three years as well as guarantees acceptance into the M.S. in Nutrition Education and Counseling.
-Additionally, those enrolled in this program who meet the progression requirements will also qualify for the opportunity to apply for pre-selection into the M.S. in Clinical Nutrition with Dietetic Internship.
+The 3+2 track provides students an option to complete their baccalaureate degree in three years as well as guarantees acceptance into the M.S. in Clinical Nutrition.

-The courses in this program are adapted to meet the requirements of The Academy of Nutrition and Dietetics (ACEND) by means of the accredited Didactic Program in Dietetics.
+The courses in this program are adapted to meet the requirements of The Academy of Nutrition and Dietetics (ACEND) by means of the accredited Didactic Program in Dietetics\.